 So long as you’re able to distinguish between the voice of fear and the spontaneous feelings of your gut instinct, it is safe to trust your gut.

 Trusting your instincts is an invaluable life skill and one that will tremendously benefit you on the spiritual path.
 After all, this instinct is built into our very DNA, so why not make the most use out of it?

-As a final recommendation, I suggest practicing mindfulness meditation if you struggle to trust your gut.
+As a final recommendation, I suggest practicing mindfulness exercises like meditation if you struggle to trust your gut.
 Mindfulness meditation will help you to become aware of your thoughts and body sensations.
 The more awareness you can develop, the easier it will be to make the distinction – it will become second-nature to you.